simonask/simonask.github.io/content/2024-02-08-libyaml-safer.md

 All compromises, either in usability or performance.

 I benchmarked options (3) and (4) against each other in the happy path, and there wasn't much difference.
-But committing to an "inefficient" public API where the user can see the inner workings of the error enums is a semver hazard, so for now I've chosen an API that supports both implementations.
+But it still _feels wrong_, and committing to an "inefficient" public API where the user can see the inner workings of the error enums is a semver hazard, so for now I've chosen an API that supports both implementations, and boxed (3) under the hood.

-Zooming out, it's worth noting that [`serde_yaml::Error`](https://docs.rs/serde_yaml/latest/src/serde_yaml/error.rs.html#12) has actually chosen (3), a boxed error, which is an indication to me that I am not alone in considering this an acceptable tradeoff.
+Zooming out, it's worth noting that [`serde_yaml::Error`](https://docs.rs/serde_yaml/latest/src/serde_yaml/error.rs.html#12) has actually chosen (3), a boxed error, which is an indication that I am not the only person in the world in considering this an acceptable tradeoff.

 ## Freebies